 Since RetroCrush streams classic anime, their video quality caps out in some cases at 720p, but in most cases, it caps out at 480p.
 In comparison to the remasters you can find on other streaming services, like Akira, which you can stream now on Hulu up to 1080p, the video quality is not nearly as great as what you can experience on other sites.

-Now, I will say that RetroCrush have a lot of series that you can’t stream elsewhere and the video quality, for some, may add to the nostalgic nature and retro appeal of their platform.
+Now, I will say that RetroCrush has a lot of series that you can’t stream elsewhere and the video quality, for some, may add to the nostalgic nature and retro appeal of their platform.

 Another important thing to note is that video quality is dependent on the device you are watching these series on as well as your internet speed.
-Internet speed can determine how quickly series buffer and what not, so this is something to consider as well.
+Internet speed can determine how quickly series buffer and whatnot, so this is something to consider as well.

 How much does RetroCrush cost?